Today's Articles

 The Rosebud Bar

-The Rosebud Bar’s opening in St. Louis, MO, in 1900, is celebrated on this date.
+This date celebrates the opening of the Rosebud Bar in St. Louis, MO, in 1900.
 It was one of the original venues for Ragtime music.

 A wine room in the back was centered on the raised piano from which Turpin often played.
-One room was designated "The Hunting and Shooting Club" for those who liked outdoor, and indoor, sports.
-Turpin transformed a small shack into the Hurrah Sporting Club in an alley about a block away as a sort of annex to the Rosebud.
+One room was designated "The Hunting and Shooting Club" for those who liked outdoor and indoor sports.
+Turpin transformed a small shack into the Hurrah Sporting Club in an alley about a block away as an annex to the Rosebud.
 The Hurrah membership had a piano but no bar.
 All sorts of enjoyments were to be had in Chestnut Valley, and the Valley's center was the Rosebud Bar.
 Tom Turpin, being a good businessman, knew the value of advertising.
-The "Palladium," the top Black newspaper in St. Louis during this period, often carried ads for the Rosebud, extolling its "first-class cafe," its poolroom, and its private dining areas.
+During this period, the "Palladium," the top Black newspaper in St. Louis, often carried ads for the Rosebud, extolling its "first-class cafe," its poolroom, and its private dining areas.

-For the first ten years of the ragtime era, this establishment nurtured and showcased most of the first-generation geniuses and lesser players and writers of this new American music.
+For the first ten years of the ragtime era, this establishment nurtured and showcased most first-generation geniuses, lesser players, and writers of this new American music.
 For virtually all of them, their years in St. Louis would be their most productive, and, with the Rosebud as their stage, they defined the form and style of classic ragtime, most notably Scott Joplin.
 The ragtime that flowered in and around the Rosebud set the standard.
 It was simply the best being created anywhere.
 The Rosebud closed in 1906, only two years after the height of ragtime at the Louisiana Purchase Exposition in 1904.

-Many of the formidable players had left St. Louis for Chicago and New York.
-Still, ragtime's history points to St. Louis, and most specifically, the Rosebud Bar, as the center of ragtime.
+Many formidable players had left St. Louis for Chicago and New York.
+Still, ragtime's history points to St. Louis, specifically the Rosebud Bar, as the center of ragtime.

 Reference: